MarvellEmbeddedProcessors/marvell-dpdk-sdk/doc/guides/sample_app_ug/ipsec_secgw.rst

   every type of event device without affecting existing paths/use cases.
-The worker to be used will be determined by the operating conditions and the underlying device capabilities. **Currently the application provides non-burst, internal port worker threads and supports inline protocol only.** It also provides infrastructure for non-internal port however does not define any worker threads.
+The worker to be used will be determined by the operating conditions and the underlying device capabilities. **Currently the application provides non-burst, internal port worker threads.** It also provides infrastructure for non-internal port however does not define any worker threads.

   Event mode also supports event vectorization.
 The event devices, ethernet device pairs which support the capability ``RTE_EVENT_ETH_RX_ADAPTER_CAP_EVENT_VECTOR`` can